Growth may come with opportunity, but it also invariably comes with growing pains.

 If you’re in the process of scaling your ecommerce business, you probably already know this to be true, particularly when it comes to logistics, shipping, and fulfillment.
 It’s difficult to focus on marketing, product development and relationship building when you’re devoting all your time to negotiating shipping contracts or putting out fires.

-That’s why 90% of Fortune 500 companies turn to third-party logistics (3PL) providers to help.
-As the ecommerce market has grown exponentially, so too has the 3PL market, which is forecast to reach $1.75 trillion by 2026.
+As the ecommerce market has grown exponentially, so too has the 3PL (third-party logistics) market, which will reach $1.59 trillion by 2028.

-There’s a reason the services of 3PLs are in high demand.
+There’s a reason the services of 3PLs are in high demand within ecommerce, no matter the industry.
 These shipping and fulfillment experts house your inventory in their warehouses, and pick, pack, and ship products to your customers.

 If you’re ready to partner with a 3PL for the first time or considering multiple 3PL partners to diversify and mitigate risk, here’s what you need to know to find and select the right vendor.